Back to blog

 Model selection and testing

 Not just “pick Sonnet.”
 The ability to run the same prompts against multiple models, measure response quality, compare latency and cost, and switch models without rewriting integrations.
-Models improve every quarter.
-If changing models is a project, you will always be a quarter behind.

 Methodology, not just prompts